A Reasonable Plea for the Animal Creation

 A Reasonable Plea for the Animal Creation: Being a Reply to a Late Pamphlet, Intituled, A Dissertation on the Voluntary Eating of Blood, &c.
 (Note: Full title: A Reasonable Plea for the Animal Creation: Being a Reply to a Late Pamphlet, Intituled, A Dissertation on the Voluntary Eating of Blood, &c.
 In Which Is Shewed, I. From the Nature and Reason of Things, That We Have No Right to Destroy, Much Less to Eat of Any Thing Which Has Life II.
-That If the Human Food at First Was Only the Produce of the Earth, and by Positive Command Made Immutable, Then That Law or Command Must Be Immutably Eternal.) is a 1746 treatise by English writer and architectural theorist Robert Morris.
-Written in response to a contemporaneous pamphlet defending the consumption of animal flesh, the work offers a sustained philosophical argument against meat-eating, grounded in natural law, moral reasoning, and a belief in the divinely ordained immutability of a plant-based diet.
+That If the Human Food at First Was Only the Produce of the Earth, and by Positive Command Made Immutable, Then That Law or Command Must Be Immutably Eternal.) is a 1746 treatise by the English writer and architectural theorist Robert Morris.
+Written in reply to A Dissertation on the Voluntary Eating of Blood, it argues against meat-eating on grounds of natural law, moral duty, and the claim that the diet originally given to humans was vegetarian.
+The work was republished in 2005 in Organization & Environment with an introduction by Carol J. Adams.

-Presented as a preface, a letter to General Foliot, and a series of nine letters addressed to a friend, the treatise systematically challenges scriptural and secular justifications for killing animals.
-It argues that humans have no natural right to destroy living beings and affirms the rational and moral status of animals.
-Though largely overlooked for more than two centuries, the work has been recognised by modern scholars as part of an eighteenth-century tradition of ethical vegetarian thought.
-It was republished in 2005 in the journal Organization & Environment with an introductory article by Carol J. Adams.

 Background

-Illustration from Robert Morris' Lectures on Architecture, 1759.

-Robert Morris (1703–1754) was an English writer on architecture whose published works contributed significantly to eighteenth-century British architectural theory.
-Born in Twickenham, he produced several influential treatises, including Lectures on Architecture (1734–36), An Essay on Harmony (1739), and The Art of Architecture (1742), promoting site-specific design, geometric proportion, and the ideals of Palladianism.
-Though not widely read in his lifetime, his writings now form one of the most coherent contemporary commentaries on British architecture of the period.
-In addition to architectural texts, Morris anonymously authored poems, moral essays, and professional pamphlets, and worked as a surveyor on various projects.
+Robert Morris (1703–1754) was an English writer on architecture.
+His published works include Lectures on Architecture (1734–36), An Essay on Harmony (1739), and The Art of Architecture (1742).
+He also wrote poems, essays, and pamphlets, and worked as a surveyor.

-In 1745, Robert Morris encountered a pamphlet titled A Dissertation on the Voluntary Eating of Blood, which addressed a topic he had long contemplated.
-Expecting the author to oppose both the consumption of blood and animal flesh, Morris was disappointed to find that the pamphlet defended meat-eating based on a post-Flood interpretation of Genesis.
-Morris, by contrast, believed that the original plant-based diet ordained in Genesis was eternally unchangeable.
-Motivated to respond, he began drafting a rebuttal by the end of that year, leading to the publication of A Reasonable Plea for the Animal Creation in 1746.
+According to Adams, Morris encountered A Dissertation on the Voluntary Eating of Blood in 1745.
+Expecting an argument against flesh-eating, he instead found a defence of meat consumption based on a post-Flood reading of Genesis.
+Morris disagreed with that interpretation and wrote a reply, which was published in 1746 as A Reasonable Plea for the Animal Creation.